Twrigh18/College-Database/README.md

 ![](Query%20Students%20in%20Summer%20School%20Datasheet%20View.png)

-### Total Cost
+### Total Credit Cost per Student

 Another question is what the total credit cost for each student is.
 In Design view, I will create a new field name called cost per credit hour that uses the total credit cost per student’s field.
 The first field used is StudentID from the students table and the new field is from the classes table.
 For the Cost Per Credit hour newly create field, I will change from group by to sum and it will display 15 students and their total credit cost.
 For example student 1 is has the total credit cost of $5000 because each 3 credit hour class cost $1500 and a 4 credit class cost $2000 and Student 1 is taking Two 3-credit class and One 4-Credit class which totals to $5000.

 ![](Query%20Total%20Cost%20per%20Student%20Design%20View.png)

 ![](Query%20Total%20Cost%20per%20Student%20Datasheet%20View.png)

-### Total credits
+### Total Credits Hours Taken per Student

 ![](Query%20Total%20Credits%20per%20Student%20Design%20View.png)